 With a two-year master's programme, you are still eligible for one year of student loans (two in case of Technical Medicine) after the four-year performance-related grant.
 You will not receive a basic grant in the Dutch financial assistance for students system.
 Instead, you can take a loan.
 You will receive the supplementary grant and student travel product, if eligible.
 After the performance-related grant period and/or student loan you also have the option of taking out a loan with the Education Executive Agency (DUO) for a maximum period of three years.
 The student travel product is only available for the first year of this loan.

+At the UT pre-master students are enrolled as undergraduate students.
+On that basis, during the pre-master's programme you can already use your remaining student rights.
 Visit the Duo website or a student counsellor for more information on the Dutch student grant or for personal advice.